 Whether dealing with your colleagues and friends or meeting folks for the first time, you’ll want to know the data.

 And here’s what the data is saying about your end users.

-The Law of Diffusion of Innovation roughly states that the introduction of new technology (or ideas) follows a certain pattern.
+The Law of Diffusion of Innovation roughly states that introducing new technology (or ideas) follows a particular pattern.
 Approximately 84% of your end users (the Early Majority, Late Majority, and Laggards) will resist to some degree.
-While 16% of your end users will be quick to accept the new change.
+At the same time, 16% of your end users (the Innovators and Early Adopters) will quickly accept the new change.

-Separately, Gallup found that 70% of US workers are disengaged in their work with a portion of that number being active detractors.
-Along the same lines, Gallup found that 55% of managers are disengaged.
+Separately, Gallup found that 70% of US workers are disengaged in their work, with a portion of that number being active detractors.
+Similarly, Gallup found that 55% of managers are disengaged.

-This may not indicate that these workers map correctly to resistors for change, but it should tell you that most workers are not necessarily going to invest in the success factors and reasons for the technological change.
+This may not indicate that these workers map correctly to resistors for change.
+Still, it should tell you that most workers will not necessarily invest in the success factors and reasons for the technological change.